-When we create emails for HVAC clients, we often do an A/B test (a test comparing two variations of one element) on subject lines to see which tactics perform better.
+When we create emails for clients, we often do an A/B test (a test comparing two variations of one element) on subject lines to see which tactics perform better.

 Here are A/B test results on a newsletter we created for George Brazil:

 See how the more curious subject line got a higher CTR?

 We feel better about shorter subject lines and are therefore more likely to open them.
 Here’s why.